Records retention and disposal

 - Confirm how information will be stored at different stages of its life-cycle and how it will be destroyed at the end of its life.

 - Provide evidence that records have been disposed of consistently in case of challenge.

 The retention schedule is updated regularly as services review their needs.
-The latest version of our retention schedule can be viewed below.
+The latest version of our retention schedule can be viewed under quick links above.